Planning Christmas Party Entertainment

 Set the vibe

-One of the easiest ways to set a vibe is with musicians.
-There’s so many style to choose from - jazz, swing, acoustic, classical….. (we offer all of these – more info here).
+One of the easiest ways to set a vibe is with live musicians.
+There’s so many style to choose from - jazz, swing, acoustic, classical….. (we offer all of these – you can read more about our event services).
 Another idea if you were wanting something a little bit different, is to have some roving performers in body paint designs!
 Definite wow factor and a great photo opportunity too.

 Tip Four - have something to look forward to